ryanwynd/toyRobot/README.md

 The two easiest ways to run the app locally would be to either:
 - Run directly through Visual Studio, it should automatically open the page in your default browser
 - Run `dotnet run` in /RobotApp/RobotApp, then access the app through localhost on whichever port the `dotnet run` command provides
+- Run in a container by first checking docker desktop is running.
+Then: from /RobotApp run `docker build -t robotapp .` once that is completed run `docker run -p 8080:80 --name robotapp robotapp`, the app should now be accessible at localhost:8080

 **Components used and reasoning**